 Welcome to the Human Centered Monitoring Laboratory (HCML)!

 The Human Centered Monitoring Laboratory (HCML) at Michigan Technological University was established by Dr. Ye (Sarah) Sun in August 2014.
 The HCML is an interdisciplinary resort that integrates engineering innovation with human health and human behaviors.
-Our primary research focus is on human-centered smart monitoring technologies that integrate advanced technology, human factors, and decision support to improve human-centered healthcare and transportation safety.
+Our primary research focus is on human-centered smart monitoring technologies that integrate advanced technology, human factors, and decision support to improve human-centered healthcare.

-TWO Ph.D. openings are available starting from Spring 2017.
+TWO Ph.D. openings are available starting from Fall 2017.
 Please contact Prof. Sun at YES@mtu.edu with a recent resume.

 Monitoring” has been accepted for presentation in IEEE HI-POCT’15.

 [Member] 09/2015 Welcome Jiayin Huang to join HCML.